SENPAI-Molecular-Dynamics/SENPAI/README.md

 - `--frameskip` Sets a frameskip to reduce I/O usage.
 Disabled by default

-- `--montecarlo` Sets a number of potential reduction cycles to apply.
-Defaults to 0.
+- `--reduce_potential` Reduces the potential energy to the provided value (pJ) or lower (really time consuming) (defaults to 10 pJ)

 ## Example use

-`./senpai.bin --in examples/DES.mol --out render.xyz --time 1000 --dt 0.5`
+`./senpai.bin --in examples/DES.mol --out render.xyz`

-This will tell SENPAI to simulate the contents of `examples/DES.mol` at STP for one nanosecond using a half femtosecond timestep.
+This will tell SENPAI to simulate the contents of `examples/DES.mol` at STP for one nanosecond using a one femtosecond timestep.
 The rendered simulation will be saved in `render.xyz` for further analysis.

+`./senpai.bin --in examples/water.mol --out water_render.xyz --copy 5000 --reduce_potential 100 --temp 300`

+This will have SENPAI load 1000 water molecules from `examples/water.mol`, arrange them so that the total potential energy is lower than 100 pJ, and finally simulate the system at 300 Kelvin for 1 ns, saving the render in `water_render.xyz`.

 ## Questions and Answers